Sufficient conditions for perfect mixed tilings: Conclusion

 \section{Conclusion}

-In this paper, we conduct a systematic investigation of the question when a dense host graph~$G$ contains a (potentially spanning) guest graph $H$ where $H$ has bounded maximum degree and where each component of $H$ may be huge, but of smaller magnitude than the order of $G$.
+In this paper, we conduct a systematic investigation of the question {of} when a dense host graph~$G$ contains a (potentially spanning) guest graph $H$ where $H$ has bounded maximum degree and where each component of $H$ may be huge, but of smaller magnitude than the order of $G$.
 In particular, we study this topic beyond the usual setting where one seeks for the optimal minimum degree bound that guarantees the existence of a copy of $H$ in~$G$.
 This has several advantages as for example it covers many other natural conditions a host graph may satisfy apart from (optimal) minimum degree conditions and it makes our proof more modular.
 Nevertheless, our paper is by no means the end of the story and there are a few interesting questions that remain.

 We applied our framework to degree conditions and degree sequences.
-A related, introduced by Ore~\cite{Ore60}, imposes a lower bound on the sum of the degrees of any two non-adjacent vertices.
-Such Ore-type conditions have been investigated for of perfect matchings~\cite{KK08} and $F$-tilings~\cite{KOT09}.
-Our framework generally applies to such problems after minor workarounds (see~\cite{LS21}).
+A related {direction}, introduced by Ore~\cite{Ore60}, imposes a lower bound on the sum of the degrees of any two non-adjacent vertices.
+Such Ore-type conditions have been investigated for perfect matchings~\cite{KK08} and $F$-tilings~\cite{KOT09}.
+Our framework generally applies to such problems after minor workarounds (see~\cite{LS23}).
 Hence, one can extend the results of Kühn, Osthus and Treglown~\cite{KOT09} to mixed tilings using already established structural insights similar as in the proof of \cref{thm:deg-seq-komlos}.
 On the other hand, in its current state our framework is unable to reproduce these results for $F$-tilings with fixed $F$.
 This is because the Ore-type `threshold' that guarantees that every vertex of the host graph lies in a copy of $F$ can be significantly lower than the `threshold' for the linkage property, in the cases when $F$ is not a bottle.
-To overcome this limitation, we can define \emph{$F$-frameworks} by replacing the space condition in \cref{def:tiling-framework} with an (almost) perfect fractional $F$-tiling and the linkage condition with the property that every vertex is on a copy of $F$.
+To overcome this limitation, we can define \emph{$F$-frameworks} by replacing the linkage condition with the property that every vertex is on a copy of $F$.
 It is then not hard to see that the proof of \cref{thm:frameworks} can be modified to show that robust $F$-frameworks lead to perfect $F$-tilings.
-Given this, the results of Kühn, Osthus and Treglown~\cite{KOT09} can be fully replicated.
+Given this, the results of Kühn, Osthus and Treglown~\cite{KOT09} can be fully replicated {extending it to $F$ with at most $o(n)$ vertices}.